runekaagaard/hypergen/DOCUMENTATION.rst

             ["hypergen.add_notification", "Updated the page!", {"sticky": True}],
         ])

-Or exactly the same using the convenience wrappers:
+or exactly the same using the convenience wrappers:

 .. code-block:: python